Skip to content

 How is breast augmentation mastopexy performed?

-Dr. Kirby performs breast lift with augmentation surgery by removing excess skin, lifting the breast tissue, and increasing breast fullness with the placement of an implant.
+Dr. Kirby performs breast lift with augmentation surgery by removing excess skin, lifting the breast tissue, and increasing breast fullness and symmetry with the placement of an implant.

 Dr. Kirby can perform a variety of different techniques depending on the degree of drooping and your goals for a breast lift with augmentation.
 The different incisions include: